PrincetonUniversity/tango-routing/src/dpt/tango/README.md

 There is a custom Route Update packet that the eBPF node can send back to the switch in order to remap a particular traffic class to a sepcific path identifier, thereby rerouting the entire class.
-The packet is of the following
+The packet must be an ICMPv6 Echo Reply (type=129) of the following
 form:

 ```lucid